The operad of Latin hypercubes: On Latin hypercubes in closed Cartesian monoidal categories

-A monoidal category $\CC$ is {\em closed} if $\CC$ has an internal Hom, denoted $\bHom$; that is, $\bHom : \CC^\op\times \CC\to \CC$ is a bifunctor such that for any object $X$ in $\CC$ the functor $X\times -$ on $\CC$ is left adjoint to the functor $\bHom(X,-)$.
-Being closed implies in particular that $\bHom(\One, X)\cong$ $X$; see Kelly \cite{Kelly82} for more background material.
-Endomorphism operads can be defined over objects in certain closed symmetric monoidal categories (cf. \cite{Kelly05}).
-For the definition of Latin hypercubes we need in addition that $\CC$ is {\em Cartesian monoidal}; that is, the monoidal product is a product in the category $\CC$.
-In that case a unit $\One$ for the product is a terminal object in $\CC$.
-The categories of sets or compactly generated topological spaces are Cartesian closed monoidal with a one element set or one point space as terminal object.
-One can interpret Theorem \ref{thm1} and its analogue for topological spaces as saying that the inclusion of sets $\CL_\CC(X^d,X)\to$ $\Hom_\CC(X^d,X)$ lifts to a monomorphism $\bCL(X^d,X)\to $ $\bHom(X^d,X)$ in the category $\CC$ through which the subobjects $\bCL(X^d,X)$ determine a sub-operad of the endomorphism operad of $X$.
-We do not know at this point what would be the optimal hypotheses on a Cartesian closed monoidal category $\CC$ that would ensure the existence of such an operad $\bCL$ over $\CC$.
+A monoidal category $\CC$ with unit object $\One$ is closed if $\CC$ has an internal Hom, denoted $\bHom$.
+That is, $\bHom : \CC^\op\times \CC\to \CC$ is a bifunctor such that for any object $X$ in $\CC$ the functor $X\times -$ on $\CC$ is left adjoint to the functor $\bHom(X,-)$.
+This adjunction yields in particular natural bijections $\Hom_\CC(\One, \bHom(X,Y))\cong$ $\Hom_\CC(X,Y)$ and natural isomorphisms $\bHom(\One, X)\cong$ $X$; see Kelly \cite{Kelly82} and \cite{MacMoe} for more background material.
+Following \cite{Kelly05}, endomorphism operads can be defined over objects in certain closed symmetric monoidal categories.
+For the definition of Latin hypercubes we need in addition that $\CC$ is Cartesian monoidal; that is, the monoidal product is a product in the category $\CC$.
+In that case the unit object $\One$ is a terminal object in $\CC$.
+In what follows we say that a morphism $\hat\alpha$ between Hom objects in $\CC$ lifts a map $\alpha$ if $\alpha$ is the image of $\hat\alpha$ under the functor $\Hom_\CC(\One,-)$ modulo canonical identifications.

+In order to show that the morphism sets $\CL_\CC(X^d,X)$ lift to internal objects whenever $\CC$ has pullbacks, we will need, from \cite[Exercise 5, page 213]{MacMoe}, the fact that automorphism groups of objects lift to internal objects.
+We have a pullback diagram